rahulrraj/terraform-aws-lambda/README.md

   aws_lambda_function_role_arn = "${aws_iam_role.iam_role_lambda_function.arn}"
 ```

 Notice you need to set variable create_iam_role to false and pass arn of the role which you want to use for the lambda function.
-Passing flag create_iam_role may seem unnecessary, but with the Terraform before 0.12 there is an issue with count functionality.
+Passing flag create_iam_role may seem unnecessary, but with the Terraform before version 0.12 there is an issue with the count functionality.
 Terraform seams to evaluate functions like “count” before its terraform plan or terraform apply runs.
 So if I use count logic using  "${var.aws_lambda_function_role_arn == "" ?
 1 : 0}" and IAM role which is being passed to the module does not exist before plan is executed, you will get error "value of 'count' cannot be computed" and hence I added a variable create_iam_role, based on which I decide if the module has to create IAM or not.
 The other workaround could be to force the calling module to pass the IAM role which exists, which didn't seem to be very user friendly.
 Adding notes here for my reference, as coming from a functional programming background, it took me some time to wrap my head around this.